HashMap vs EnumMap in Java

 Before looking differences between EnumMap and HashMap, few words about What is common between them.
 Both of them implements Map interface so they can be used in all methods which accept Map and data can be accessed using common Map methods e.g. get() and put().
 Internally EnumMap is represented using Array and provides constant time performance for common methods e.g. get() or put().
 Now let's see few differences between EnumMap vs HashMap :

-3) One more thing which can be considered as difference between HashMap and EnumMap is probability of Collision.
-Since Enum is internally maintain as array and they are stored in there natural order using ordinal(), as shown in following code which is taken from put() method of EnumMap
+3) One more thing which can be considered as the difference between HashMap and EnumMap is the probability of Collision.
+Since Enum is internally maintained as array and they are stored in their natural order using ordinal(), as shown in following code which is taken from put() method of EnumMap

 int index = ((Enum)key).ordinal();